-Some stories can be told over a flickering fire.
-Some require two hours in a darkened theater.
+Some stories come to light over a flickering fire.
+Some need two hours in a darkened theater.
 Still, others find refuge in episodic serials that span several months.
 And then there are those stories that can take ten years to tell.

-NOTE: The following article gives away key emotional beats hidden within the story of Harry Potter.
-Due to the scarcity of stories that both satisfy and fulfill the human mind’s desire for meaning, one must protect the sanctity of surprise endings tarnished by the revelation of key moments, and a warning to postpone completion of this article until the work in question has been seen.
+NOTE: This article gives away key emotional beats hidden within the story of Harry Potter.
+Due to the scarcity of stories that both satisfy and fulfill the human mind’s desire for meaning, one must protect the sanctity of surprise endings tarnished by the revelation of key moments, and a warning to postpone completion of this article until you have finished the work in question.

 In other words, SPOILER ALERT!